lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 Lines which begin with '**#**' are comment lines and are ignored.
 (More generally, text after a `#' in any line is ignored).

 Also lines beginning with '**%**' are directives to the preprocessor.
-They can do various things similar to a normal programming language, such as assign variables, conditionally read some lines, loop over sections of input, etc.  In
+Directives can perform various functions similar to a normal programming language, assigning variables, evaluating expressions, conditionally readings some lines, looping over sections of input, etc.  In

 Near the top, beginning with **% const**, begin a series of variable declarations. **nit**, **met**, etc,  are variables used in expressions further down.
 The parser interprets the side of brackets {..} as expressions, converts it into numbers, which are finally read as numerical values associated with a tag.
 The parser is explained in further detail [here](file-preprocessor.html)